x41v3r/notebook/Technical Ability/C Programming Language.md

 #### 1.1.3 c standard library

 &emsp;&emsp;The C language standard library is a set of C built-in functions, constants, and header files, such as "stdio.h", "stdlib.h", "math.h", and so on.
-Printf under "stdio.h" is the most commonly used library function.
+Printf function under "stdio.h" is the most commonly used library function.
 The statement `system ("pause");` under "stdlib.h" prevents the program from flashing, and the system function implements the function of calling system commands.

 ### 1.2 Variable and Constant